-Startups developing food e-commerce platforms, including farm-to-home solutions and stores delivery.
+Startups developing food e-commerce platforms, including farm-to-home solutions and delivery from stores.

 Delivery services to receive products selected by experts every month.
 Wine, tea, coffee and exotic new products from around the world are among the most popular themes.

-Startups enabling their customers to be delivered with prepared meals from nearby restaurants, mostly through independent drivers.
+Startups enabling their customers to receive prepared meals from nearby restaurants, mostly through independent drivers.

-Startups operating kitchens (their own or rented cloud kitchens), using them to develop their own set of brands.
+Startups operating kitchens (their own or rented cloud kitchens) and using them to develop their own set of brands.